 You can watch many more examples on the Early Chinese Animation playlist.

-Animated pearls creating the word “misfortune” in A String of Pearls (1925):
+Animated pearls creating the word “misfortune” in The Pearl Necklace (1925):

 Animated light sabers (“flying swords”) in The Mighty Hero Gan Fengchi (1928):